 Now, If I focus on 2 to 3 of these things per day, I’m pretty sure I will get better results and will end up being much more productive.
 For example today I have in my diary to do some writing (this post) research video options for a client and create a mood board for a new restaurant.

-In between, I please my easily distracted DOG MIND by sharing stuff on Instagram, having a snack, doing 5 minutes of stretching or ninja training, tidying up and something like that.
+In between, I please my easily distracted DOG MIND by sharing stuff on Instagram, having a snack, doing 5 minutes of stretching or ninja training, tidying up or something like that.

 I try to allocate at least 4 of these into a single working week (Monday to Saturday) depending on the number of shoots, meetings or jobs to edit that I have.
 My weeks now look like this: